 Through graphical overlays, those in the tourism industry can greatly enhance the customer experience, providing customers with valuable information or even pure entertainment.
 For instance, apps can allow for photographs to be augmented through filters and effects.
 Details about local destinations can also be displayed as a customer points their smartphone at them, providing information at the exact time that it is most relevant.

-Example: Augmented reality within the hospitality industry
+Example: Augmented reality within the travel industry

 Find more detailed information and examples about how augmented reality can benefit your business in the article “How Augmented Reality is Revolutionising the Travel Industry”.

-6. Artificial Intelligence (AI)
+10. Artificial Intelligence (AI)

 Away from robots, artificial intelligence is being used in other ways too.
-Perhaps the most obvious use within the travel industry is for customer service purposes, with chatbots possessing the ability to deliver rapid response times to problems or queries.
+Perhaps the most obvious use within the travel and tourism industry is for customer service purposes, with chatbots possessing the ability to deliver rapid response times to problems or queries.
 It is also able to continuously learn from interactions with customers.